webuiprovider/fluent/content/how-it-works.md

 type: how-it-works
 hero:
  heading: |
-  Works for Logs\
-  and Metrics
+  Works for Logs and Metrics
  desc: |
-  Fluent Bit was designed for speed, scale, and flexibility\
-  in a very lightweight, efficient package."
+  Fluent Bit was designed for speed, scale, and flexibility in a very lightweight, efficient package.
  image: "/images/overview-new.svg"
  mobileImage: "/images/sm-howitworks.svg"
  text: |
-  Fluent Bit enables you to collect event data from any source,\
-  enrich it with filters, and send it to any destination.
+  Fluent Bit enables you to collect event data from any source, enrich it with filters, and send it to any destination.
 howtoworks:
 - text: >
    Fluent Bit can read from\